Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Empirical Evaluation

 \section{Empirical Evaluation}

-(Approximate) Foreplan runs in time polynomial in the number of objects, but with other terms are unavoidably exponential.
-In contrast to current approaches, the exponential terms of both Foreplane variants depend only on the structure of the rfMDP and not on the number of objects.
-To underline our theoretical results, we evaluate (Approximate) Foreplan against ALP and an implementation of symbolic value iteration using extended algebraic decision diagrams (XADDs)~\cite{pmlr-v162-jeong22a,taitler2022pyrddlgym} for the epidemic example introduced in Example~\ref{ex:epidemic}.
+(Approximate) Foreplan runs in time polynomial in the number of objects, but other terms are unavoidably exponential.
+In contrast to current approaches, the exponential terms of both Foreplan variants depend only on the structure of the rfMDP and not on the number of objects.
+To underline our theoretical results, we evaluate (Approximate) Foreplan against ALP and an implementation of symbolic value iteration (VI) using extended algebraic decision diagrams (XADDs)~\cite{pmlr-v162-jeong22a,taitler2022pyrddlgym} for the epidemic example introduced in Example~\ref{ex:epidemic} as well as for the BoxWorld~\cite{boutilier2001symbolic} and a fully-connected SysAdmin~\cite{approx_factored_mdps} example, with the latter two extended to concurrent actions.
+We also assess the quality of the policy given by Approximate Foreplan.
 We use Python 3.12 and HiGHS for solving the linear programs~\cite{highs}.
-We run all implementations on a 13th Gen Intel(R) Core(TM) i5-1345U with 1.60 GHz and 16 GB of RAM.
+We run all implementations on an AMD EPYC 7452 32-Core Processor with 504 GB of RAM.